hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 ==============

-The audit use case is designed for Home Performance with ENERGY STAR or whole house programs that complete comprehensive energy audits.
+The audit use case is designed for Home Performance with ENERGY STAR or whole house programs that require comprehensive energy audits.
 This use case allows auditors to submit their audit results and proposed scope of work for an eligibility review from the program.
 Required fields are established to help identify the home's existing characteristics, health and safety needs,